Multi-Facial

-Multi-Facial is a 1995 American short drama film written, directed, produced, and scored by Vin Diesel.
-The film stars Diesel as a multiracial actor and depicts the professional and emotional issues he faces.
-Multi-Facial was noticed by Steven Spielberg, who would cast Diesel in Saving Private Ryan (1998).
-It was released on DVD in 1999.
+Multi-Facial is a 1995 American short drama film written, directed, produced, and scored by Vin Diesel, who also stars as a multiracial actor facing various professional and emotional issues.
+The film is notable for essentially launching Diesel's career as it was noticed by Steven Spielberg, who then watched Diesel's film Strays, which prompted him to give Diesel his first big break by writing a small role specifically for him in Saving Private Ryan (1998).

 Plot

-Mike, a struggling actor with a tattooed arm, auditions for a role as an Italian American man.
-He delivers a profanity-laced anecdote in a New York Italian accent, about getting into a fight with another man in a restaurant for looking at his girlfriend.
-The anecdote ends with Mike saying that he discovered the man was a homosexual, so he beat up his girlfriend instead, and is surprised that she doesn't call him anymore.
+Mike, a struggling actor with a tattooed arm, auditions for an Italian-American role.
+He delivers an explicit anecdote in a New York Italian accent about getting into a fight with another man in a restaurant for looking at his girlfriend, discovering the man was gay and thus directing his rage at his own girlfriend, beating her up, and feeling surprised that she doesn't call him anymore.
 The casting director expresses interest and has Mike speak Italian before telling him they'll get back to him.
-When the director asks Mike where the monologue came from, Mike says that it's a true story that happened to his friend.
-Outside, Mike calls his manager and talks with his typical accent, not the one he used for the audition.
-He complains about the monologue, which wasn't a true story, saying it was offensive and worries that it will keep him from getting the job.
+When the director asks Mike where the monologue came from, he says it is a true story that happened to a friend.
+Mike later calls his manager and complains about the monologue, which was not a true story, saying it was offensive and worrying that it will keep him from getting the role.
 He wipes the fake tattoo off his arm and goes to his next audition.

-At an audition for a commercial, Mike meets a black actor in the waiting room and the two of them talk about their careers.
-Mike tells the actor about the audition he just left, and again complains that he thought his monologue was offensive.
-The actor tells Mike he has just landed a role in an international commercial, but Mike says he doesn't want to do commercials because no great actors have had to do commercials.
+Mike meets a black actor in the waiting room of an audition for a commercial, and tells him about the audition he just left, again complaining that he thought his monologue was offensive.
+The actor tells Mike he has just landed a role in an international commercial, but Mike says he refuses to do commercials because no great actors ever did them.
 Before he can audition, the director tells Mike that his skin is "a little too light" and not to bother auditioning.
 He suggests Mike audition for a Spanish role in a soap opera instead.